EchterAlsFake/PHUB/README.md

 client.account.recommended
 ```

-# Note
-<strong>This repository was initiated and maintained by [Egsagon](https://github.com/Egsagon)
-He doesn't have any time to maintain this and transferred me the ownership.
-I'll do my best to maintain this repository functional.</strong>

-## License
+# License

 PHUB uses GPLv3.
 See the `LICENSE` file.

+This repository was initiated and maintained by [Egsagon](https://github.com/Egsagon)
+He doesn't have any time to maintain this and transferred me the ownership.
+I'll do my best to maintain this repository functional.

-## Contributing
+# Contributing

 Feel free to contribute to this project by submitting
 feature requests, issues, bugs, or whatever.